kuanyoow/GCD4_project/README.md

 To load the "tidy_data.txt" file use the read.table command with header = TRUE.

-The codebook that explains what the column titles mean from the "tidy_data.txt" dataset.
+The file "codebook.md" that explains what the column titles mean from the "tidy_data.txt" dataset.